 You are unable to do that in the United States.
 You may also pay traffic ticket fines at the post office, but I am just going to explain how to pay traffic tickets off at the bank for now.
 If you are as confused as I was when I first learned about how to pay traffic tickets fine in Japan, don’t worry!
 I’ve put together all of the following information just for your sake.

-A detail that you may want to keep in mind is that any offense committed in traffic that is a moderate traffic offense worth less than six points is qualifies for receiving a blue traffic ticket and the fine from the police.
+A detail that you may want to keep in mind is that any offense committed in traffic that is a moderate traffic offense worth less than six points qualifies for receiving a blue traffic ticket and a fine from the police.

 You can avoid going to the bank entirely if you stay careful and do commit a moderate traffic offense; at the same time, you can also avoid going to the bank if you accept criminal liability for the offense you committed.
 Accepting the criminal liability will actually exempt you from paying the fine that comes together with a blue traffic ticket.

 Post office buildings, as I wrote before in the article, are also a place where the Japanese government allows you to pay off the fine for a blue traffic ticket.
 I am going to explain the details for that now.
-The number one difference between western and Japanese banking systems may be, perhaps, that all the banks of Japan have a post office nearby.
+The number one difference between western and Japanese banking systems maybe, perhaps, be that all the banks of Japan have a post office nearby.

 If you choose to pay off the fine for your blue traffic tickets instead of accepting criminal liability for the offense, then you can attach the payment slip to the blue traffic tickets and go to the post office near your bank.

-You can also choose to just go to the bank to pay off the fine that came together with your blue traffic ticket, should doing so suit your preferences or requirements more than the other option.
-You have the ability to conveniently choose your counter, whether it is the counter at the bank or the post office, an ability that prove to be more suited to meeting your requirements and your circumstances.
+You can also choose to just go to the bank to pay off the fine that came with your blue traffic ticket, should doing so suit your preferences or requirements more than the other option.
+You have the ability to conveniently choose your counter, whether it is the counter at the bank or the post office, an ability that proves to be more suited to meet your requirements and your circumstances.

-How is a convenient ability, you ask?
-Well, the hours for the bank you opened an account when you first arrived in Japan has different hours than the post office.
+How is it convenient, you ask?
+Well, the hours for the bank where you opened an account when you first arrived in Japan are different hours to the post office.
 Even the Japan Post Bank closes two hours earlier than the post office does during the weekday.

-Thus, you will have more time in the weekday to pay off the cost of the blue traffic ticket’s fine.
+Thus, you will have more time on weekdays to pay off the cost of the blue traffic ticket’s fine.
 Choosing to pay off the ticket at the bank would limit you to the 9:00 AM to 3:00 PM standard weekday operating hours of a bank in Japan: the post office hours in Japan are from 9:00 AM to 5:00 PM weekdays.

 That’s at least two whole more hours on the weekday you have to pay off the fine, as even the Japan Post Bank closes as early as 4:00 PM during the week.